deependhulla/book-qr-issue/README.md

-# book-qr-issue
+# memberverification
-Issue Library Book via QR Code using PhoneGAP Code
+Member Verification using Mfare RFID card via PhoneGAP and NFC on Android Phone/Tablet